• Skip to primary navigation

 • Agitated, easily upset, nervous

 Each of the above sections on specific neurotransmitter or brain chemical imbalances are found in The Antianxiety Food Solution: How the Foods You Eat Can Help You Calm Your Anxious Mind, Improve Your Mood and End Cravings.
 They were reprinted from The Mood Cure (2004) with permission from Julia Ross.
-They do contain some of my own modifications based on my experience with working with many clients.
+They do contain some of my own modifications based on my experience with working with many clients, and the new additions as mentioned above.

 Individual amino acids are used based on the above questionnaires and the results are profound and often felt within a few minutes: